WeaverFi/api/README.md

 5. Optionally, setup custom rate limits using [3PI](https://github.com/3PIKeys) or change other settings in `functions/index.ts`.

-3. To deploy to Firebase, use `firebase deploy`.
+6. To deploy to Firebase, use `firebase deploy`.

+Note: The API is currently configured through `getKeyInfo()` in `functions.ts` to only validate keys with a chain identifier appended to it.
+Modify that function if your implementation is different!

 [banner]: /Banner.png "WeaverFi"